malramsay64/phd-thesis/01_Methods/Dynamics.md

 the time at which the dynamics is maximally heterogeneous.
 This allows for the comparison of these quantities as a function of temperature.

-## Molecular Quantities

-The calculation of the molecular relaxation times is done by keeping track of the state of each molecule over time.
-The typically relaxation times, diffusion, structural relaxation, and rotational relaxation find the first time the particle moves beyond the intended distance.

-The last passage time uses a state machine which can have one of three values

-- 0 => No relaxation has taken place, or particle has moved back within the threshold distance
-- 1 => The distance has passed the threshold, however not the irreversibility distance
-- 2 => The molecule has passed the irreversibility distance

-The code which describes the change between states is shown in @lst:state_machine.